-PP performance across the EBacc in 2019, where 60.8% of PP students were entered for the EBacc in comparison to 66.1% for the whole cohort which is significantly higher than other centres and has a smaller gap highlighting aspiration for these students at SJP, was that 13.5% achieving a Standard Pass.
-Comparing this to 2022 where PP performance across the EBacc gave 18.8% of PP students achieving a Standard Pass, but with a reduction in the number of students entered (46.4%, this is still much higher than other centres) which has resulted from a more tailored and personalised approach giving improved outcomes for this cohort.
+PP performance across the EBacc in 2022-23, where 55.1% of PP students were entered for the EBacc in comparison to 46.4% in 2021-22.
+While this is an increase it's also of note that both of these are significantly higher than other centres and has a smaller gap highlighting aspiration for these students at SJP, was that 10.1% achieving a Standard Pass.
+Comparing this to 2022 where PP performance across the EBacc gave 18.8% of PP students achieving a Standard Pass.